gilesnknight/swan.canning.dashboard/README.md

 ## To do
 - Metabolism estimation tab
+  - Timeseries plots
-  - GPP + Ecosystem Respiration (+CI)
+    - GPP + Ecosystem Respiration (+CI) multiline plot
       - Two lines on one plot
     - DO predicted + DO observed
       - Two lines on one plot
     - Optional: add temperature and solar radiation lines to plot
   - Cloud plot of GPP and ER
     - Optional: add K600 to plot